Jul 23, 2013

 Students, particularly in an era of concern over the escalating costs of higher education, stand to benefit the most from a move into the post-textbook future.
 Not only will a move away from print texts decrease costs for students, it will enhance their education in ways that will help align them more closely with the expectations and needs of the 21st Century economy they will enter after graduation.

 There is little that students can do to hasten the demise of the print textbook beyond making it clear to their advisors, professors, and campus administrators that they want and expect to have the benefits of enhanced electronic resources as a standard part of their education.
 Students and their families are the customers in higher education and, in a capitalist system, demand from customers should drive the industry to adapt.
 Students need to make their voices heard about e-texts in the same way they have demanded social media integration on campus.

 The switch to e-texts need not be immediate or an all-or-nothing deal.
 Consider remixing your curriculum to include a selection of digital resources that enhance the textbooks you already use.
 Many faculty members are possibly already doing this.
 What I propose is collecting resources in a single easy to access location.
 Moodle and Blackboard can provide much of the functionality, and both now provide mobile options.
-Beyond these standards consider these other resources for remixing your curriculum which will provide enhanced customizability and options for interactivity.

 The move to a post textbook world cannot happen without substantial pressure and work from those most deeply affected by the reliance on print media – students and faculty.
 If there is a push for students to receive the benefits of digital texts that is embraced by faculty who are willing to make the effort to accommodate their request, this transition can happen far more easily than other major changes in higher education.
 The benefits of digital textbooks make education more efficient, more accessible, and more engaging.
 Aren’t those things every student and their professors should want?